MicheleDiSabato/voronoi-functional-anomaly-detection/README.md

 **Def:** a Voronoi tessellation is a collection of non overlapping patches which describe the geometry of the heart.
 We select **n** nuclei (i.e. randomly sampled points), the remaining points are assigned to the closest nucleus in a process which resembles the assigning of a point to one of the centroids in the k-means algorithm.

+Since the choice of the **n** nuclei is random, whenever a Voronoi tessellation is involved we need to proceed in a bootstrap-like manner.

 **Remark on shifting:** whenever the temporal difference among signals odes not need to be taken into account, we used the algined signals (see [`alignment.py`](alignment.py)).
 For example:

 | original signal | aligned signal